 Coordinating with the IL-TRM Administrator on the transfer of policy and/or technical issues between the TAC and SAG, including determining the appropriate venue for discussion; and

-Coordinating with the facilitator of the IQ North and IQ South Committees on the transfer of issues between the Advisory Committees and SAG, including the appropriate venue for discussion.
+Coordinating with the facilitator and / or Leadership Team(s) of the IQ North and IQ South Committees on the transfer of issues between the IQ Advisory Committees and SAG, including the appropriate venue for discussion.

-Coordinating with the facilitator of the IQ North and IQ South Committees on joint meeting topics.
+Coordinating with the facilitator and / or Leadership Team(s) of the IQ North and IQ South Committees on joint meeting topics.

 SAG Topics